 My life of worldly poverty and artistic freedom began with an evening pottery class in High School.
-I immediately fell in love with clay, although the poverty-thing turned me off and I attended the University of New Brunswick.
-While completing my Bachelor of Arts degree, however, I worked as a studio assistant to potter Marilyn Farrell, and my love-affair with clay was renewed.
+I immediately fell in love with clay and wanted to keep making pottery.
+But the poverty-thing sounded like a problem, so I attended the University of New Brunswick.
+While completing my Bachelor of Arts degree, however, I worked as a studio assistant to a very skilled potter named Marilyn Farrell.
+She taught me a great deal, and my love-affair with clay was renewed.

-In pursuit of my passion, I enrolled at the New Brunswick College of Craft and Design in 2003, and graduated in 2005.
+In pursuit of my passion, I enrolled at the New Brunswick College of Craft and Design in 2003, and graduated with a "Certificate in Studio Pottery" in 2005.
 Following graduation I renovated an old building on my parent's property in rural New Brunswick, and I've worked there ever since.

-A juried member of the New Brunswick and Nova Scotia Craft Councils, I am committed to making quality work of beauty and function.
-I believe strongly that hand-made functional work should be tested to ensure strength and durability.
+I am a juried member of the Craft Councils of both New Brunswick and Nova Scotia.
+I am committed to making quality pottery that is unique, beautiful, cheerful, and functional.
+I believe strongly that hand-made functional pottery should be tested to ensure strength and durability.